6 Best Beaches on Sanibel Island, FL

 Drivers can pull off almost anywhere on either island, from either side of the road, and as an added bonus, there is no parking fee.

-Island A has no amenities other than parking, but Island B does have restrooms, picnic tables, and drinking fountains.
+Island A has no amenities, other than parking, but has the nicest stretch of beach.
+Island B does have restrooms, picnic tables, and drinking fountains.
 Leashed dogs are welcome as well.

 Address: Sanibel Causeway, Sanibel, Florida